lkcozy/code-notes/notes/communication/writing/writing_general.md

 - Fearless isn’t the absence of fear; it’s having the fear but jumping in anyway.
 - There's a significant `disparity`(difference/inequality) across different cities
 - It kind of made me sad on two `accounts`(aspects).
+- I was shocked and deeply disappointed at this `narrative` they chose to `fabricate`(make)
+- I disclosed all the processes in extreme detail.
+- The agents minimized and `disregarded`(ignore) his experiences as he described his ordeal.
+- A in `concert with` B and C are working together to do sth.
+- The Fed `sat idly by` while the economy crashed and burned

+## Negotiation

+- You not only `put` yourself `in a position` to strategically `approach`(realize) how to negotiate for what you deserve (e.g., money, recognition, equitable treatment), but you also open the door to even better outcomes.
+- You’ll learn to improve relationships by working through conflicts.
+- You’ll build a stronger “negotiation muscle” that will serve you well in higher-stakes negotiations.
+- Excuse me, but is there a way you can give me the 30% discount today?
+I’m heading out of town tomorrow, and it would be great to get these shoes for the price that others will pay for them in less than 24 hours.

+## Appointment

+- Reason->Place->Suggested Dates and Time->Length of the meeting
+- Does Monday, July 20 at 11 am work for you?
+Alternatively, we are available Monday, July 20 at 4 pm or Tuesday, July 21 at 10 am.
+- Are you available for a 15-minute meeting on May 12, at 9:30 am in our office.
+- We ask for 20 minutes of your time for a brief presentation